MarounHaddad/Scraping-images-from-google-images/README.md

 1- Go to google images.
 2- Open developer tools (Settings -> F12 Developer tools).
 3- Search for the image class you want to download.
-4- Scroll down the images (stop when the images are noisy or are far from the required class).
+4- Scroll down the images (stop when the images are noisy or have deviated from the required class).
 5- Save the har file using the "Export as HAR" button in the developer tools panel.
 6- Run the "download_images.py" script after adjusting the source and destination locations.